Foraging for wild berries is definitely a prickly adventure, but the payoff is definitely worth all of the bother.

 - If you are new to foraging, spend a few bucks on a quality identifying guide.
 I actually recommend buying a guide even if you are a seasoned forager so less accomplished wild edibles hunters in your clan would be able to pick food if you are no longer available as a survival food tutor.

-- Learn as much as you can about the environment in your region so can train your eyes to better spot safe to eat wild berries and other forest food.
+- Learn as much as you can about the environment in your region so you can train your eyes to better spot safe to eat wild berries and other forest food.
 Typically, wild berries grow alongside the same type of plants – many of them edible as well.

-- Pack a first aid kit and water with your during a foraging adventure.
+- Pack a first aid kit and water with you during a foraging adventure.
 Do not go into the woods even before a SHTF event and just assume you will be going home uninjured – or back home at all.

 - Never forage in an area you are not absolutely positive is free of potentially toxic agricultural sprays, predator traps, debris contaminants like motor oil and other fuel, or on private property.